 Due to the above drawbacks, we do not recommend coupling solar PV plants with battery backup unless absolutely necessary.
 If batteries are required, we urge you to perform a lifetime cost-benefit analysis to understand the effect on cost of solar power from your rooftop.

 Maintenance of rooftop solar PV systems – The basic rooftop solar PV system has no moving parts and therefore requires very little maintenance.
 Additional components, such as trackers and batteries, can significantly increase the maintenance effort and expenditure.

 - Solar panels – These typically require little to no maintenance beyond having the dust cleaned off them.
 Solar panels can be expected to last for 25 years

 - Inverter – This can be affected by grid power quality or other issues common to power equipment such as humidity or short-circuits caused by insects, and may require some maintenance such as replacement of capacitors.
 The lifespan of an inverter is 5-10 years

 - Mounting structures – These typically last the lifetime of the plant and do not require maintenance, unless tracking systems are used

 - Tracking mechanisms involve moving parts that can wear out and/or break.
 The require lubrication, parts replacement, and sufficient room on the rooftop for maintenance access

 - Other parts of the system – Cabling, switchgear, fuses, etc. will require minor maintenance to ensure correct operation

 - Batteries – As discussed above, batteries require careful maintenance to function reliably.
 Typical lifespan is 3-5 years

 - PV Panels – Industry standard warranty is

-- Other systems – Inverters, mounting structures, cables, junction boxes, etc. typically come with a 1 year manufacturer warranty which can be extended to 5 years
+- Other systems – Inverters, mounting structures, cables, junction boxes, etc. typically come with a 1-5 year product warranty which can be extendable subject to conditions